rethinkdb/rethinkdb/scripts/migration/README.md

 `rethinkdb_data` directories (they are incompatible with the new version).

 3. Run `import_export.rb --import --host HOST --port PORT`.
-This will re-import all the data on disk into your database.
+This will re-import all the data on disk into your cluster.
 You must run this in the same directory you ran the `import_export.rb --export` command, or else specify the directory to read from with `import_export.rb --import DIR`.
 You will also have to specify the directory if you exported from more than one RethinkDB cluster.

 3.a.
 If any of your tables have a nonstandard primary key (anything except `id`), you need to tell the script about the nonstandard keys while importing.